sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 document.body.appendChild(container); //Better DOM is changed only once
 ```

+<h4>DocumentFragment</h4>

-- <strong>document.createDocumentFragment()</strong> - DocumentFragment acts like a pseudo-DOM node, this maybe preferable to creating a container with an actual DOM node with document.createElement i.e.
+- <strong>document.createDocumentFragment()</strong> - DocumentFragment acts like a pseudo-DOM node, this maybe preferable to creating a container with an actual DOM node with document.createElement.
+When a DocumentFragment is inserted into the DOM it is emptied unlike an element created with 'createElement';

+i.e.

 ```javascript
 var ul = document.getElementsByTagName('ul');